 The Medallion Award is for comprehensive, well-planned public relations programs that address internal and external audiences with a mix of effective methods.
 Entries should summarize the scope of the public relations program, including goals for the program, projects, and activities and types of evaluation used to monitor success and the program results.
 A comprehensive public relations program is defined as the overall plan for a district, school or agency, or a plan for a specific comprehensive program.
 An external SPRA-chapter judges these entries. ($40 entry fee) Medallion Award Submission Information

 - This awards program is for projects that represent an aspect of the overall public relations program.
 Each entry is judged against criteria—not other entries.
 Criteria are explained on the award entry form.
 Judges will select as many winners as effectively meet the award criteria.
-An external SPRA-chapter judges these entries.
-Winners of the Golden Achievement Award will receive a plaque.
+An external SPRA-chapter judges these entries. ($40 entry fee) Golden Achievement Submission Information

 Publications and Electronic Media Categories: